 Temporary parking is for students who are in need of parking on an emergency basis only, including doctor/dental appointments, or court appearances.
-Verification of a permit to leave the building is needed from the attendance/dean's office.
+Students must have verification of a permit from the Attendance/Dean's Office to leave the building.